veritas501/Keysound-Maker-Plus/README.md

 - Keysound is generated from soundfont file, sound quality is much better.
 - By using different soundfont, you can generate even 8bit retro keysound.
-- You can generate drum sound now
+- Fix the bug that can't generate drum sound.

 ---